Nimo

 Important points to keep in mind

-Amylase (a carbohydrase) breaks starch to sugars; proteases break proteins to amino acids; lipases break lipids to glycerol and fatty acids .
+Amylase breaks starch to sugars; proteases break proteins to amino acids; lipases break lipids to glycerol and fatty acids.

-Bile is an emulsifier, not an enzyme; it increases fat surface area for lipase and neutralises stomach acid to restore pH for intestinal enzymes .
+Bile is an emulsifier, increasing fat surface area for lipase and neutralizing stomach acid for intestinal enzymes.

-Enzymes are proteins with a specific active site; the lock-and-key model explains substrate specificity and denaturation effects .
+Enzymes are proteins with a specific active site; the lock-and-key model explains substrate specificity.

-Enzyme activity depends on temperature and pH; record means, plot graphs and spot anomalies to determine optima in practicals .
+Enzyme activity depends on temperature and pH; record means, plot graphs, and identify anomalies for practicals.

 Built with v0